gtag('config', 'UA-143572265-1');

 Closing Comments

 The stronger the calf muscle, the less stress the tendon will experience.
 This in turn, will allow the tendon to manage the stress it is subject to when walking or running.
-The real key however to managing and preventing Achilles tendinopathy, it to pay close attention to avoid overloading the Achilles.
+The real key however to managing and preventing Achilles tendonitis or tendinopathy, it to pay close attention to avoid overloading the Achilles.
 Knowing when to rest and when to incorporate stretching and strengthening exercises depends on how well you understand your body.
 It is all about balance.

 Happy walking and running.